Female athletes sue the University of Oregon alleging Title IX violations by the school

 Beach volleyball has been recognized by the NCAA since 2010 and Oregon’s program was founded in 2014.
 The first Division I championship was held in 2016.

-The rowers claim the university fails to provide equal opportunities for athletic participation by not having a varsity women’s rowing team.
+The rowers say the university fails to provide equal opportunities for athletic participation by not having a varsity women’s rowing team.

 The lawsuit, which sprang from an investigation published in July by The Oregonian newspaper, cites Equity in Athletics Disclosure Act statistics which show that 49% of the student-athletes at Oregon are women, but only 25% of athletics dollars and 15% of its recruiting dollars are spent on them.